-(L) Consolidated Statements of Cash Flows
+(K) Consolidated Statements of Cash Flows

 Cash consists of cash on hand and bank account balances excluding cash on hand held for security deposits.
-Investing and financing activities that do not require the use of cash or cash equivalents are excluded from the consolidated statements of cash flows and are disclosed separately in the notes to the consolidated financial statements.

-(M) Deferred unit-based Compensation
+(L) Deferred unit-based Compensation

 Unit-based compensation benefits are provided to officers, Trustees and certain employees and are intended to facilitate long-term ownership of Trust Units and provide additional incentives by increasing the participants' interest, as owners, in Killam.
 In accordance with IAS 32, Financial Instruments: Presentation ("IAS 32"), the Restricted Trust Units ("RTUs") are presented as a liability on the consolidated statements of financial position as the Trust Units are considered puttable instruments in accordance with IAS 32.